 If the officer doesn’t turn up in court, the ticket is automatically dismissed: Good luck with that!
 The magistrate may decide to re-schedule, or go ahead with the hearing.
 It is only on very rare occasions that the ticket gets dismissed automatically.

-Any mistake on the ticket is grounds for dismissal: Typographical errors can be corrected by the officer with permission from the magistrate.
+Any mistake on the ticket is grounds for dismissal: The officer can correct typographical errors with permission from the magistrate.

 If you refuse to sign the ticket, it becomes invalid: By signing, you are only acknowledging that you have received the ticket; not admitting guilt.